karanchahal/papers/object_recognition.md

 # Faster RCNN

-To solve the above drawbacks , the authors decided to iterate RCNN framework on more time.
-They had identified thsat the claculation of proposals took a lot of time, Hence they set out to learn how to calculate proposals.
+To solve the above drawbacks , the authors decided to iterate RCNN framework one more time.

+They had identified that the calculation of proposals took a lot of time, Hence they set out to learn how to calculate proposals.

-So a major ,mileston in object recognition was achieved called the Region Proposal Network.
+So a major ,milestone in object recognition was achieved called the *Region Proposal Network* .
-This network learns to calculate effective regions of interest.
+This network learns to calculate effective regions of interest/object proposals.

 The model is as follows:
-1. Apply a convolution layer on the featuire map of the image gotten after being processed by a resnet or a vgg.
-2. Two prediction heads, classifiction and regression.

-The RPN also brought a concept called anchors, which are predefined regions in an image , the RPN learn to calculate classification of all the anchors plus their distance from the real objects.
+Taking an input image.

+Targets are calculated taking the ground truth bounding boxes and calculating some regions of interest from that data.

+Intuitively we can think of it , as we are making the learning task a litle easier.
+Instead of predicting the final boxes, we tell the network to predict a large number of plausible boxes.

+These target regions proposals are generated with a concept known as anchors.

+What are anchors?
+Anchors are , simply put,  predefined crops of a 224 by 224 image.

-Anchors are defined as occuring after every x number of pixels in the image, and have different scales and aspect ratios.
-For example, 1:1, 1:2, 2:1 and scales 32px, 64px, 128px.
+Think of them as patches cropped after x number of pixels in the image.
+The size of the patches can be varied.

+In Faster RCNN 9 sizes are used.
+These sizes are decided upon using a concept of aspect ratios of images and scales .
+Example: Aspect Ratios =>  1:1, 1:2, 2:1 and Scales  =>  32px, 64px and 128px.
+Hence 9 shapes.

+### Second Major Point
+These shapes are cropped after every 16 pixels in Faster RCNN

+We arrive at a number 16 because the VGG Net constructs a feature map which is of

+1. Width = Image_width/16
+2. Height = Image_height/16

+Hence,the reason for this is we want every pixel or box in the feature map to represent one anchor position.
+And each anchor position has 9 values.

+* Thus the feature map with a depth dimension of 9 will represent all anchors.

+* Now, we need two target values for each anchor.
+W want to predict what class that anchor is.
+Is it a dog, cat etc.

+* And we also want to predict what needs to be the modification to the shape of the anchor box to better fit the object.

+* For this we need offsets of the anchor height, anchor width and anchor x and anchor y coordinates.

+### Calculation of Targets

+1. If the anchor has an IOU > 0.7 with a ground truth box, we assign it the class of that ground truth.
+We also calculated the error coordinates values.

+2. IF IOU is < 0.3 , then class is background.

+3. Other anchors are ignored

+Hence target calculation is done for each and every anchor.

+Now once we have the targets,

+1. only 256 anchors are used to train an RPN in a single batch.
+2. Half of them are background class anchords and other half are foreground.

+Now we have the targets ready , to train on this data we use the following structure

+### RPN STRUCTURE

+1. Apply 3 by 3 conv map with padding 1, to retain same image height and width.

+2. Two prediction heads, classification and regression. using 1 by 1 convolution but changing channel depth to 9 (types of anchors for every pixel position)

+Softmax + log loss is used for the classification head and Regression loss is calculated using Smooth L1 loss. (description needed ?)

+Again, similiar to Fast R-CNN

+3. This was trained using a multitask loss which was

+* Loss_of_classification + lambda(loss of regression)
+* lambda switched off and on if the region were background or not respectively.

+Now after we have arrived at finding good object proposals, we can continue on with the other Fast RCNN steps of

+1. ROI Pooling and then
+2. The classification network/regression network ( which is very similiar to RPN ) to find final bounding boxes.

+Hence we have achieved a full 2 step pipeline that is end to end and fully learnt.
+This paper was a fundamental breakthrough in deep learning.

+### Note

+* One question that may come to mind is that why do we need to compute proposals .
+* Why can't be train on all the anchors and use all of them as proposals ?

+The reality is that,  that leads to the model not being able to learn as there are way more background anchors than foreground anchors .
+Leading to the dataset being skewed in the favour of background classes and the model not being able to learn the objects well.

+It would simply predict background for all anchors .